EricCICS/WSC-CICSJava/index.md

 1) Click [here](Remote Desktop Windows.pdf){:target="_blank"} for detailed instruction on how to access the IBM virtual image that hosts the exercises.
 You'll need to supply your credentials which are obtained by providing your email below on this page.

-2) The Open API 2.0 lab booklets are in the "Exercises for Introduction to z/OS Connect" folder on the virtual environment, and they can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/tree/master/OpenAPI2){:target="_blank"} to view it locally.
+2) Download the Open API 2.0 lab booklets from the folder located [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/tree/master/OpenAPI2){:target="_blank"}

-3) The Open API 3.0 lab booklets are in the "Exercises for OpenAPI3" folder on the virtual environment, and they can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/tree/master/OpenAPI3){:target="_blank"} to view it locally.
+3) Download the Open API 3.0 lab booklets from the folder loactated [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/tree/master/OpenAPI3){:target="_blank"}